selfcommunity/developers-doc/docs/apireference/v2/comment/get_list_of_votes_for_a_specific_comment.md

 title: Get List of Votes for a Specific Comment
 ---

-This endpoint retrieves all votes for a specific comment.
+This endpoint retrieves all votes, with the relative reaction, for a specific comment.

 :::info